 There are no special doubts that the UEC will produce the necessary number of engines.
 But the legitimate interest is the question: do the characteristics of PD-14 correspond to the stated parameters and can the domestic motor compete with the American one?
 History Our engine building industry is replete with examples when Soviet products lagged behind their foreign counterparts in a number of key parameters.
 Let us recall at least the M-4 and M-50 aircraft.
 The first was not able to reach the specified range, but was adopted for service.
 And what to do - we did not have another, more suitable engine then.
 The second bomber went to flight tests at all with the engines for which it was designed.
 The desired engine did not take place, and M-50 did not go into the series.
 The epic with the fine tuning of the engines on the MiG-29 was quite dramatic.
 The list can be continued.
 Almost all Soviet aircraft, having tactical flight characteristics comparable to those of the United States and Western Europe, were inferior to them in one thing - in the range and duration of the flight.
 The reason is higher fuel consumption.

-So what's up with our PD-14?
-Can he on an equal footing with Pratt & Whitney?
+So what about our PD-14?
+Can it compete with the Pratt & Whitney product on equal terms?
 If we turn to official open sources, we will see that the main characteristics of PD-14 and PW1400G, such as take-off thrust, dimensions, weight, specific fuel consumption, reliability, noise level, are almost identical.
-Only experts know about the kind of thrust that the engines actually develop and how much fuel they burn.
+Only experts know what kind of thrust the engines actually develop and how much fuel they burn.

 Of course, PD-14 is a modern fifth generation engine.
 The press service of the UEC stresses that it has a proven and modern design, a compact two-shaft scheme, a direct fan drive, an optimal degree of bypass, an efficient gas generator.
 In addition, there is a digital ACS with full responsibility of the FADEC type (Full Authority Digital Engine Control system, an automated control system for the parameters of fuel injection, air and ignition in the engine to maintain optimal performance with minimal consumption).
 All this allows to achieve high reliability and manufacturability, reduce costs.
 The modular design together with the digital ACS and the built-in diagnostic system ensure the successful application of the concept of engine operation according to the technical condition.